- •

 Can you do a day trip from Kythira to Antikythera?

-No, unfortunately you won’t be able to make a day trip from Kythira to Antikythera, as the shortest journey time is approximately 1h 30min, and there’s no return ferry on the same day.
+No, unfortunately you won’t be able to make a day trip from Kythira to Antikythera, as the shortest journey time is 1h 30min.
 On this route, we’d recommend you stay overnight to get the most out of your destination.
-Check out our ferry search and booking system to secure your tickets from Antikythera to Kythira and start planning your trip!
+Check out our ferry search and booking system to secure your tickets from Antikythera to Kythira ferry route and start planning your trip!

 Are there overnight ferries from Kythira to Antikythera?